softwareplace/goserve/README.md

 ### Configuration

-Below is a required YAML configuration for customizing the code generation process to ensure compatibility with the `http-utils` library.
+Below is a required YAML configuration for customizing the code generation process to ensure compatibility with the `goserve` library.
 This configuration defines the necessary templates and options for generating Go code that works seamlessly with the library.

 ```yaml